Lucasdota/weather-app/README.md

-# Weather App
+# Weather App with Redux

-## A minimalist project to showcase how to perform async actions in redux.
+## A minimalist redux project with vite to showcase how to perform async actions in redux.

 Main features: